The Best Crypto Exchanges

 The third crypto exchange on our list, Independent Reserve, is also native to Australia and has proved itself to be a reliable platform for crypto trading since 2013.
 IR supports a total of 13 cryptocurrencies, including the most popular ones like Bitcoin, Ethereum, Litecoin, and Ripple.

-The exchange accepts a range of payment methods such as EFT, Osko, SWIFT, PayID, POLi, etc. You can use AUD, USD, or NZD.
+The exchange accepts a range of payment methods such as EFT (bank transfer), Osko, SWIFT, PayID, POLi, etc. You can use AUD, USD, or NZD.
 The IR fees are incredibly low, starting from 0.5%, and can decrease to 0.05% depending on your trading volume.

 The exchange has a slight learning curve to it, which is why we recommend it to more experienced traders.
 IR uses offline, multi-layer encryption for your funds and stores them in cold storage, i.e. offline digital hardware storage devices kept in secure vaults in different locations.